fhjerten/CSC142_Vibecode1/README.md

-Basketball Stat Extractor This groupproject is a basketball stat extractor that reads player data from a CSV file and displays team rosters and statistics for the player within that team.
-The program allows the user to select a team and gender, view all players sorted by jersey number, and choose a player to see their stats.
-The project uses Player and Team classes.
-Player stores information such as name, number, gender, and stats, and includes a method to display stats.
-Team stores a list of players and includes methods to add players, display the roster, and find a player by jersey number.
-The data used is loaded from a CSV file and converted into Player and Team objects before being used in the program.
-Tools we are using: Python and a CSV file.
-How to run the program: By running the skeleton_main file.

-Updated: being able to see both men and womens team, and seeing the teams total averages.
+VIBECODE GROUP PROJECT 1

+Albright college basketball statistics viewer.

+This program is made for letting the user be able to view the statistics for Albright College Women's and Men's Basketball teams.
+By running the project can the user choose to select a team, view the roster for each team, view team averages for specific categories, and individual stats.
+You are able to search for a player by their name or number.

+HOW TO RUN THE PROJECT:
+Make sure all files are included in the folder you are opening.
+Run the file skeleton_main.py, or write - python skeleton_main.py in the terminal.
+Lastly follow the instructions to see what you want to see.

+AUTHORS
+Filip Hjerten
+Romello Fuentes
+Jermaine Armstrong